Code-Institute-Submissions/TjoAlex-constructionconsultant/README.md

 ### Libraries and online resources
 * Bootstrap V.4.6 used to create a responsive website, navbar, use of libraries and documentation. <a href="https://getbootstrap.com/docs/4.6/getting-started/introduction/">Bootstrap</a>
-* Fontawesome for their use of icons. (link to font awesome here)
+* Fontawesome for their use of icons. <a href="https://fontawesome.com/v5.15/icons/envelope?style=solid">Fontawesome</a>
-* README template from code institute and github (link github) (link code institute)
+* README template from code institute and github. <a href="#">Code Institute</a> <a href="https://guides.github.com/features/mastering-markdown/">Github</a>
-* Google fonts to have custom font specially choosen for this site (link google font)
+* Google fonts to have custom font specially choosen for this site known as Oswald. <a href="https://bootstrapbay.com/blog/google-web-fonts/#:~:text=Open%20sans%20is%20a%20sans%20serif%20typeface%20designed,popularity%20over%20the%20excellent%20legibility%20of%20the%20typeface.">Google fonts</a>

 # Testing